The following is to serve as a helpful guideline but please feel free to call or e-mail if you have any further questions. Our team is here to help!

 Where do we meet?
 Will I be picked up?

-For our European departures, we recommend that you arrive into Geneva International Airport, which is located just over the border in Switzerland.
-Regular shuttles and train services operate up to Chamonix and Lauterbrun/Grindelwald.
-We are happy to assist in arranging any transfer requirements and the driver will meet you at the airport, and drop you off at your accommodation.
+For our European departures, we recommend that you arrive at Geneva International Airport, which is located just over the French border in Switzerland.
+Regular shuttles and train services operate up to Chamonix and private transfers can be arranged to Zermatt, Lauterbrun and Grindelwald.
+We are happy to assist in arranging any transfer requirements and the driver will meet you at the airport, as well as drop you off at your accommodation.

 What if I am arriving early or departing late?